baluyotraf/lecture-neural-networks/README.md

 *   Adding layers on pretrained models
 *   Setting trainable layers on pretrained models

-### 06_Recurrent_Network.ipynb
+### Recurrent Network

 This notebook shows how to generate models that consumes sequences of data with recurrent networks.

 **Main Concepts:**